jwarkentin/node-monkey/README.md

 Node Monkey runs a simple server (or attaches to your existing server) and uses [Socket.IO](https://github.com/LearnBoost/socket.io) to create a websocket connection between the browser and server.
 Its primary feature captures anything that would normally be logged to the terminal and passes it to the browser for inspection.

-It is incredibly easy to get started (see [Quick Usage](#quick-usage) below) but Node Monkey also provides addition features and significant flexibility for more advanced usage.
+It is incredibly easy to get started (see [Quick Usage](#quick-usage) below) but Node Monkey also provides additional features and significant flexibility for more advanced usage.
 You can actually SSH in to your app where Node Monkey will provide a command line interface to execute your own custom commands.
 This can be very useful for debugging, monitoring or otherwise controlling your application while it is running.

 ## Contents